 The bridge is built in a distinctive style with a high center and low flanks

 This covered bridge with its cypress bark roof dates from 1884.
 Before the fire of 1858, the bridge here was quite different, having a bright vermilion balustrade and arched design.
-In the past the current bridge was hung with golden lanterns to light the way for evening visitors.
-Presumably this practice was too much of a fire risk to be continued, but though the lanterns have gone, inside the bridge you can still see the hooks.
+In the past the bridge was hung with golden lanterns to light the way for evening visitors.
+Presumably this practice was too much of a fire risk to be continued, but though the lanterns have gone, the hooks remain visible inside the bridge.

 Minamoto no Toru Memorial Tower